-November 24, 2014– Atlanta, GA— This past weekend was well spent with my dearest friends in the Big Apple, b.k.a.
+November 24th, 2014, Atlanta, GA / Giselle Ave.
+Media — This past weekend was well spent with my dearest friends in the Big Apple, b.k.a.
 New York City, NY.
 We were Southern Belles of Alabama in the City– Ding, Dong!!
 One word sums up the weekend: inspired.
 As soon as we flew in from Atlanta, I already knew I would be overwhelmed with a reminder of WHO I am, and WHY I am.
 The city truly has a pulse of its own.
 There is a heartbeat in New York that no other city can replicate.
 From lessons learned to images captured, I want to attempt to share a glimpse of our winning weekend.

-Between shows on Broadway and Subway rides, we definitely learned at minimum ten lesson during #NYCNights, check out the list and take note:
+Between shows on Broadway and Subway rides, we definitely learned at minimum ten lesson during #NYCNights, check out the list and take note if you’re planning a trip to the Big Apple!

 10. New York City is full of Movers and Shakers.